 In 2021 I decided to try this plant out in my UK garden and wow!
 The climbing leaves have attractive foliage, which provide a darker, green background for the spectacular bunches of yellow blooms, which bring in multitudes of pollinators every day.
 The resulting fruit will surprise you with its pale green elongated colour against the darker green foliage, and its pointed-shaped fruit can become 10-14 cm long.
 These grow every single day of the summer.
 I have never seen such growth from a summer vegetable!
 Outdoor cucumbers often have pointy edges too but this fruit has spikes, without any pain when you touch them.
 Potol is one of a family of vigorous, climbing vines which produce multiple fruit every day of the long summer, which can be cooked as a green vegetable, summer soups, made into purees to freeze for winter use or in curry dishes.
 It has become one of my favourites of 2021 for its generous fruit, its delicate hanging cup flowers, and the abundant foliage which curls its way around every available space.
 The final surprise is the shape of its seeds; for a UK based vegetable grower, these are unusual and marked with a cross.

-The Potol fruit does need to be cooked before eating so don’t be tempted to eat it raw.
+This Potol fruit does need to be cooked before eating, so don’t be tempted to eat it raw.
 They add rich-flavoured, green fruit to any spicy dishes and they absorb the sauce but also provide a soft texture on the palette.
 I am told by the person who gave them to me that the seeds are spicy and can be added to curries, to give a distinct flavour that will not disappoint.
 They are also reported to help relieve constipation in small quantities.

 These can count as one of you 5 a day!
 These nutritious vegetables are quite bland in themselves so they give some respite to really hot curries.
 Potol contain vitamin A and C as well as a range of nutrients such as magnesium and potassium.
 For anybody needing to add fibre to their diet, they are a useful way.